-Some international students say that being able to eat the right food is the single most important factor in helping them to feel at home.
+Some international students say that being able to eat the right food is the single most important factor in helping them to feel less homesick.
 Getting used to the food in another country can take some time.
-If you are cooking for yourself, don't be afraid to ask for advice on where to buy the products you like or how to use facilities in the kitchen.
-If you prefer to eat prepared meals, the local area provides a variety of different cuisines.
+If you are cooking for yourself, don't be afraid to ask for advice on where to buy the products you like or how to use the facilities in the kitchen.
+If you prefer to eat prepared meals, the local area will provide a variety of different cuisines.

 Stockholm offers a wide range of international food shops, such as Asian, Korean, Japanese, Russian, American, French etc. Special delicacies can be purchased in Hötorgshallen, Östermalm's Saluhall, Nytorget Deli.
 Organic food is widely available in most supermarkets.
-Gluten and lactose free alternatives are increasingly available in larger supermarkets.
+Gluten-free and lactose-free alternatives are available in most large supermarkets.